INFOSYS221-2021/lab-03-group-9/README.md

 EXERCISE TWO:
 Given three integer values, display them in ascending order.

-v1 Acending order:
+v1 Ascending order:
 get all the integer values
 arrange in ascending order
 display
 stop

-v2 Acending order:
+v2 Ascending order:
 GET all the integer values
 FOR each integer
    IF this integer > next integer